TurtleCrawler/Mercury-One.1---Full-Metal-Gantry/6mm/Metric STL Files/Xjoint  STLs/README.md

 ___

-Bearing flange stacka and Idler spacer image
+Bearing flange stacks and Idler spacer image

 - Flange stacks use 0.5mm on the outside, and a 1.0mm in the center.
 - Gates Idler's use 0.3mm on either side.
 Other pulleys might also need a 0.5mm on either side.

 <img src="../../Images/6mm_Metal_Xjoints_Flange_Stack.png" alt="Xjoint Bearing Stacks" height="400">

-Countesink the holes marked in red.
+Countersink the holes marked in red.
 Marking them in advanced with a sharpie can help prevent countersinking the wrong holes.

 <img src="../../Images/6mm_Xjoint_Countersink_Top.png" alt="Xjoint Countersink Top Holes" height="400">

 <img src="../../Images/6mm_Xjoint_Countersink_Bottom.png" alt="Xjoint Countersink Bottom Holes" height="400">

 ___